hashgraph/hedera-services/docs/design/service-modules.md

 All services are seperated in an api module and an implementation module.
 The name pattern for the api modules is `hedera-node/hedera-[NAME]-service` and the name pattern for the modules that contain the implementation is `hedera-node/hedera-[NAME]-service-impl`.
-The modules are all support the Java module system.
+All modules support the Java module system.
 In the following sample `'Foo'`/`'foo'` is used as placeholder for the service name / type.

 ## Service api modules